 For a pathway award in the disciplines of Biomechanics OR Physiology students must complete the MSc Research Dissertation module (60 credits) and the Laboratory Skills in Exercise Physiology and Biomechanics (20 credits) in the relevant field.
 This topic must be agreed by the Programme Convener and dissertation supervisor at the end of the Autumn Semester.

-This programme successfully prepares graduates to take up positions as Exercise Physiologists, Biomechanists, Performance Consultants, PhD students, Researchers, Health Care Professionals, Lecturers and Data Analysts.
+This programme successfully prepares graduates to take up positions such as Exercise Physiologists, Biomechanists, Performance Consultants, PhD students, Researchers, Health Care Professionals, Lecturers and Data Analysts.
+The programme also equips graduates with the transferable and analytical skills for a diverse range of careers outside of Sports and Exercise Sciences.

 Life at Roehampton